MimirHQ/paintbot/README.md

 ## Contributions

-If you create a bot player that you want to share with the community, you can [create a pull request](https://help.github.com/articles/creating-a-pull-request/) and add it to this repository in the `community` folder.
-Community bots must meet these requirements:
+If you create a bot player or game with sample players that you want to share with the community, you can [create a pull request](https://help.github.com/articles/creating-a-pull-request/) and add it to this repository in the `community` folder.
+Community bots or games must meet these requirements:

 - [x] Can be used by any teachers or learners for free
 - [x] Uses a filename that is not already taken